jhob101/directory-monitor-google-cloud-uploader/README.md

 - Copy the shortened link to clipboard
 - Show an alert

+Also built as standalone executable (`pyinstaller -F watchupload.py`) that can be run from `./dist/watchupload`.

 ## 1. Create bucket & service account on Google Cloud

 Follow the instructions in the first part of [this article](https://medium.com/google-cloud/automating-google-cloud-storage-management-with-python-92ba64ec8ea8)